in this lifetime

 finding the middle path

 I first discovered yoga 15 years ago.
-Having been raised in Buddhist household under the guidance of my Guru, Dagpo Lama Rinpoche, it seemed apt that yoga and Buddhism fit together like two peas in a pod.
+Having been raised in Buddhist household under the guidance of my Guru, Dagpo Lama Rinpoche, the idea of yoga and Buddhism fit together like two peas in a pod.

-Teaching yoga allows me to impart the experience of coming home to the deep sense of mutual belonging and interdependence.
-In a world where we are often settled in the cult of the individual, yoga reminds us of the lifegiving roots of kindness, compassion and equanimity; that despite us seeing ourselves as the most important, others too are of prime importance.
+My wish is to impart this experience of coming home to the deep sense of mutual belonging and interdependence.
+As my Lama reminds me of the lifegiving roots of kindness, compassion and equanimity; that despite us seeing ourselves as the most important, others too are of prime importance, becoming a yoga teacher has allowed me to have a voice to share these little pearls of wisdom.

 Whether the practice is soft or strong, leisured or dynamic, what matters is the motivation behind it.
 Am I coming into a pose with a self-cherishing attitude as the source of fuel?
 Or, am I entering the pose with a mind filled with virtue?